 - 7- 5/4″x 8″x 8′ boards for the table top.

 - These will remain uncut for now.

 - 2- 5/4″x 8″x 6′ for the breadboards.

-- We will cut this after the other 7 boards are assembled so we get an exact measurement for your table.
+- Cut this after the other 7 boards are assembled so you get an exact measurement for your table.
 My table is 50 11/6″ wide so that is how long my breadboards are.
 Boards aren’t always perfectly sized, shocker.

 - 4- 4×4 @30″ for the legs

 - 10- 2×4 @ 43 3/4″ studs for supports

 - I may have gone a little overboard but I want this table to last forever and warping is not an option.

 - 2- 2×4 @48.5″ for the side stretchers

 - 4- 1″ wide dowel cut to 4.5″ lengths